-This broad-ranging 8 week ‘basics’ course provides a brief introduction to such questions and how the various institutes involved tackle these.
+This broad-ranging 8 week ‘basics’ course provides an introduction to such questions.
 It consists of 4 modules:

 In the first one, students will use the changes in the famous Lake Victoria system to discover how this can give rise to a wide variety in research questions on all sorts of topics and disciplines.